The Only Exterior Door Maintenance Checklist You’ll Ever Need

 Some door manufacturers recommend

 require chemical stripping prior to refinishing.
-Still other manufacturers
+Still, other manufacturers

 recommend buffing out the existing sealant with a steel wool pad.